Netflix tanks as subscriber growth cools

 |-0.88%

 During the quarter, the company reduced its total gross debt balance to $15.7 billion as of the end of March.
-The company intends to maintain $10-$15 billion of gross debt, and its board has approved a $5 billion stock buyback program which will begin next quarter.
+The company intends to maintain a gross debt level range of $10-$15 billion, and its board has approved a $5 billion stock buyback program which will begin in the second quarter.

-Netflix's operating margin target of 20% remains unchanged.
+Netflix's full-year operating margin target of 20% remains unchanged.

-Shares of Netflix fell as much as 11% in after-hours trading following the earnings announcement.